micky0320/CusNpm/react-kit/README.md

 npm run deploy  // package your project to /dist for deploying.
 ```

+## changelog @since 2017.2.23

+* Add hooks for the Api response code, avoiding developer use too many if/else to do the logic jobs.
+* see "How to use Api module"

 ##  changelog: @since 2017.2.23

 * 1. Change our package shell to Yarn,